-ConfigMgr Console
+ConfigMgr

-PowerShell Script Troubleshooting
+ConfigMgr and Intune PowerShell Script Troubleshooting

-Topics: ConfigMgr Console
+Topics: ConfigMgr

 Recently I’ve worked on several projects that I’ve had to troubleshoot PowerShell scripts on places that I didn’t have access to “see” what was going on.
-This was actually very beneficial in improving my powershell abilities, as I realized I needed to include way more logging and find additional ways to test.
+This was actually very beneficial in improving my PowerShell abilities, as I realized I needed to include way more logging and find additional ways to test.

 On this page, the goal is to cover several methods to assist in troubleshooting scripts, when it’s not as simple as opening powershell and running it as your logged on user.